-What is an APN, and how does it work?
+What is an APN (Access Point Name), and how does it work?

 What is an APN?
-It looks like an acronym only Sherlock Holmes could decipher, but it's far less mysterious than it seems.
-APN stands for access point name — a gateway between a mobile device and the internet.
-Let's find out what it's used for, the differences between private and public APNs, and how to fix incorrect APN settings.
+The letters look like an acronym only Sherlock Holmes could decipher, but it’s far less mysterious.
+APN stands for Access Point Name — a gateway between a mobile device and the internet.
+Let’s find out what it’s used for, what the differences between private and public APNs are, and how to fix incorrect APN settings.

 Table of Contents